The Dunn Raman Spectroscopy Climate Debate Fallacy

 This is a strawman fallacy.

 Dunn and others respond to my work (words to the effect): "Blair, there is no Raman effect in the atmosphere that contributes to the greenhouse effect".
 This is something I have never claimed and never thought of claiming because it is just not true.
 No one has ever suggested this.
-Dunn and others have brought this claim into existence in some kind of red herring fallacy, or maybe a special pleading fallacy.
+Dunn and others have brought this claim into existence in a red herring fallacy or a special pleading fallacy.
 Dunn and others are maintaining, saving the status quo, that only the IR-active spectra emit and absorb IR heat radiation and the Raman active modes do not.

-I am proposing to radiate pure N2 with infrared heat and measure the temperature change (or not) with the Raman CARS spectrometer.
-I have been in contact with expert scientists and they agree it is possible.
+I am proposing radiating pure N2 with infrared heat and measuring the temperature change (or not) with the Raman CARS spectrometer.
+I have spoken with expert scientists, and they agree it is possible.

 I am claiming that the Raman spectrometer exploits the Raman effect by shining laser light to infer the quantum predicted modes and from this, the temperature is measured.
 That the Raman modes of CO2, H2O N2 and O2, for instance, are excited by infrared heat and this is measured only by the Raman spectrometer — independent of the Raman effect.